needle-sbi/needle-sbi/docs/concepts/law_tasks.md

 ## Example with requirements

-Lets go for a Task that requires five copies of the previous FoldTask which each a different law Parameter.
+Lets go for a Task that requires five copies of the previous FoldTask each with a different law Parameter.
+In NEEDLE, `EnsembleTask` reads the number of folds from the Hydra config via the `HydraMixin`:

 ```python
 """